Akascape/FF-Dissolve-Glitch/README.md

 ## License

 [<img src="https://user-images.githubusercontent.com/89206401/168461242-884f25ce-eb67-406a-9d98-cf8d0f28cb43.png" width=100>](https://github.com/Akascape/FF-Dissolve-Glitch/blob/main/LICENSE)

-Note that FFmpeg does not fall in this license, it is an independent program itself and no modification is done with its code/library.
-When distributing an application with this package, it must be taken into account that multiple licenses are involved.
-Refer [FFmpeg](https://ffmpeg.org/legal.html) License Page for more details.
 ### More Info
 This project is possible because of Antonio Roberts's guide on [motion-interpolation-glitch-using-ffmpeg](https://www.hellocatfood.com/motion-interpolation-for-glitch-aesthetics-using-ffmpeg-part-0/), so a big thanks to Antonio.
 You can see his full guide where he described all the combinations of modes with video examples.
 <br>Follow me : [`Akascape`](https://github.com/Akascape)